tfelix/bestia-docs/content/docs/mechanics/bestia/statusvalues.md

 to any of the status values.

 These values are gained upon leveling up the Bestia and can freely assigned by the player as soon as he has some points to spend.
-However once spend these points are fixed and connot re-distributed anymore.
+However once spend these points are fixed and can not re-distributed anymore (there might be quests or NPC which are able to reset these values in a certain amount).

 The gain of effort values for a entity is: